What's the difference between NewDoc and Teldoc?

 | Lowest listed price | $0 (Medicare) | From $49 (standard consult) |

-| Bulk-billed? | Yes | Select groups only (under-12-months, homelessness, sexual health, pregnancy with concession, select mental health items) |
+| Bulk-billed? | Yes | Select groups only (homelessness, under-12-months, sexual health / STI, pregnancy with Medicare or concession card); mental health items bulk-billed for patients experiencing homelessness only |

 | Doctor type | FRACGP-qualified GPs only | FRACGP-qualified GPs (AHPRA-registered) |